estebanlm/toolkit/README.md

 Toolkit
 =======

-A box of tools for develop desktops applications with Pharo, using SDL2 as backend.
+A box of tools for develop desktops applications with Pharo.

+It extends existing tools like Glamour, Magritte and Spec.